Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 Top Pet Caregiver

-Oral medicine administration, High energy dogs, Puppy care
+Oral medicine administration, Senior dog care, High energy dogs, Puppy care

 My name is Sam and I am an all around animal lover!
 I have been pet sitting and dog walking for over 10 years.
 I have worked for The Connecticut Humane Society.
 There I gained a ton of knowledge in animal behavior and health.
 I hope I get the pleasure of meeting you and walking your lovely dog!